How to use: Wet surface of pan. Gently scrub the surface.

 Storage: Store in a cool, dry place, out of direct sunlight.
 Ensure the pan is dried out before keeping.
 Even though we boil our inks with natural preservatives, there is still a chance of mold growing.
 In case that happens, just scrap off the moldy part and you should still be able to continue using the colours.

 There has been more attention paid to natural dyeing with mango leaves.
-The pigment responsible for the yellow colour gifted from mango leaves is mangiferin, another one of the many compounds from Nature's very own pharmacy that scientists are studying for cancer prevention and treatment.
+The pigment responsible for the yellow gifted from mango leaves is mangiferin, another one of the many compounds from Nature's very own pharmacy that scientists are studying as a potential molecule for cancer prevention and treatment.
 If you are interested in how mangiferin works as an antioxidant, you may read one of the articles published by the University of Central Lancashire here.

 Links to References: